supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 ### Remove multiline duplication by extracting a function

 Next it is time to search for multiline duplications and extract them in functions.
-An example of this is
+An example of this below.
+There are several other similar types of duplication, feel free to extract them.

+*Java*

 ```java